USB Bridge CAN Firmware Compilation

 ls /dev/serial/by-id/*

-is the CANBUS UUID of the motherboard in your printer.cfg configuration file.
+<your_mainboard_ID> is the CANBUS UUID of the mainboard in the printer.cfg configuration file

 ls /dev/serial/by-id/*